miguelseca/Pokemons/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.2.9.

-[TOC]

-# 1. Overview
+## Overview

-Welcome to the Pokémon Angular 16 Project!
+Welcome to my Pokémon Project!
 This application serves as an exploration of Angular 16's new features, with a specific emphasis on standalone components.
 The project utilizes an existing API as its backend to retrieve and display Pokémon data.

-# 2. Getting Started

-Follow these instructions to set up and run the project locally on your machine.

 ### Prerequisites